 My goal is to create something that no-one has ever done before, a unique type of show that will bring all ages of fans together.

-What can audience expect form the tour?
+What can the audience expect from the tour?

 The name says it all.
 It’s a journey through decades of music and impact of the music styles on dance crazes.

-We start from 20's with Charleston and go all the way through to modern day.
-We have every style of dance like swing, lindy hop, twist, hustle, disco, breakdancing, hip hop and of course latin, ballroom, Argentine tango and salsa.
+We start from 20’s with Charleston and go all the way through to modern day.
+We have every style of dance like swing, lindy hop, twist, hustle, disco, breakdancing, hip hop and of course Latin, ballroom, Argentine tango, and salsa.
 All performed to ultimate dance hits!